Skip to content

 CREATE EXTENSION synchdb CASCADE;

-With SynchDB installed, we can create one or more connector information entries that represent the details to connect to a remote heterogeneous database and what to replicate.
-This can be done with synchdb_add_conninfo() function.
+A connector represents the details to connecto to a remote heterogeneous database and describes what tables to replicate from.
+It can be created with synchdb_add_conninfo() function.

 postgres=# \x